Escadron de Transformation Rafale 3/4 Aquitaine

-The squadron was reformed under the designation of Escadron de Transformation Rafale 2/92 Aquitaine on October 6, 2010 at St-Dizier-Robinson, presided over by the then Minister of Défense.
+The squadron was reformed under the designation of Escadron de Transformation Rafale 2/92 Aquitaine on October 6, 2010, at St-Dizier-Robinson, presided over by the then Minister of Défense.
 The 2/92 Aquitaine was attached as of August 26, 2015 to the 4e Escadre de Chasse which was reformed the same day on the same base.

 The unit took the current designation of Escadron de Transformation Rafale 3/4 Aquitaine on September 1, 2016.
 The squadron operates the Rafales of the French Air and Space Force, and equally operates the Rafale M as part of French Naval Aviation.
 In 2017, three Rafale M were assigned to the squadron.

 History

 Cognac

-The center of Bombardment instruction - Centre d'Instruction du Bombardement 328 (CIB 328) was established at Cognac.
+The center of Bombardment instruction - Centre d'Instruction du Bombardment 328 (CIB 328) was established at Cognac.
 Constituted of a squadron on B-26 Invader and another on CM-170 Magister, SNCASO SO-4050 VautourIIA and Vautour IIB, the mission of the latter was the selection and instruction of future unit crews of the B-26 and the Squadrons of bombardment Vautour.

-The 92nd Bombardment Brigade was formed on December 12, 1958 at Cognac.
+The 92nd Bombardment Brigade was formed on December 12, 1958, at Cognac.
 The Escadron de Bombardement 2/92 was created towards the end of 1959.
 On May 26 195, the squadron retook traditions of the GB I/25 Tunisia and adopted the designation of Escadron de Bombardement 2/92 Aquitaine (the "Tunisia" designation was abandoned after the country became independent).

 In addition to the 2/92 of the 92nd Brigade was composed of the CIB 328 and the Escadron de Bombardement 1/92 Bourgogne.
 The three squadrons operated the twin-seat version of the Vautour IIB, with bombardment at high altitude as its principal mission.